2013 Indian Premier League spot-fixing and betting case: Investigation details

-Sreesanth was arrested at his friend's house, whereas Chandila and Chavan were arrested from their team hotel in Mumbai.
+Neeraj aka Vaathu was arrested at his friend's house, whereas Chandila and Chavan were arrested from their team hotel in Mumbai.
 Rajasthan Royals suspended the contracts of the three players until the investigation was complete.
-Delhi police have claimed that Chavan has confessed being involved in the spot fixing.
-The police also claimed that Chandila had tried to get other players, including Chavan, involved in the spot fixing under the direction of the bookies.
+Delhi police have claimed that Chavan has confessed being involved in the spot-fixing.
+The police also claimed that Chandila had tried to get other players, including Chavan, involved in the spot-fixing under the direction of the bookies.

 The Board of Control for Cricket in India (BCCI) suspended the players till further investigation.
 BCCI secretary Sanjay Jagdale, said, "The BCCI is shocked and saddened at the recent developments.
-The BCCI has zero tolerance to corruption.
+The BCCI has zero tolerance for corruption.
 We will offer all cooperation to the Delhi police and all other authorities in their investigations in this matter.
 The IPL Governing Council has met and decided that the cricketers found involved will be dealt with severely."
 On 4 June 2013, Delhi Police said that Sreesanth, Chandila, Chavan and 23 other people arrested by them in the spot-fixing scandal were going to be charged with the provisions of Maharashtra Control of Organised Crime Act (MCOCA) since they were acting under the command of underworld dons Dawood Ibrahim and Chhota Shakeel.

 Sreesanth, Ankeet Chavan and 17 other people (including 14 alleged bookies) who were arrested by the Delhi Police were released on bail on 10 June 2013 by a Delhi court due to lack of evidence to be charged under MCOCA.
 Ajit Chandila had not applied for bail.
 Bombay High Court has sought investigation progress report from Mumbai Crime Branch during the hearing of a public interest litigation filed by social-activist Ketan Tirodkar.

 Delhi Police chief Neeraj Kumar said they had been taping phone calls since April 2013.
 He added, "Further arrests will be of bookies and no more players will be arrested."

-The International Cricket Council withdrew umpire Asad Rauf from the Champions Trophy in the wake of reports that the Mumbai Police were conducting an investigation into Asad Rauf's activities in the IPL spot fixing scandal.
+The International Cricket Council withdrew umpire Asad Rauf from the Champions Trophy in the wake of reports that the Mumbai Police were investigating Asad Rauf's activities in the IPL spot-fixing scandal.

 Arrest of bookies

 Sunil Bhatia, a bookie arrested by Delhi Police, said that he was involved in fixing in Indian Cricket League and Bangladesh Premier League besides the IPL leading to speculations that the entire fixing scandal runs even deeper.

 A team of Delhi Police Special Cell officers arrested Yahya Mohammad in the early hours of 24 May 2013 from the Rajiv Gandhi International Airport in Hyderabad in connection with the cricket betting.

 Ahmedabad Crime Branch arrested bookie Vinod Mulchandani from the Satellite Area of Ahmedabad city on 25 May 2013.
 12.8 million INR in cash, laptops and mobile phones were seized from his possession.

-Vindu Dara Singh was arrested for alleged links to bookies in this spot fixing.
+Vindu Dara Singh was arrested for alleged links to bookies in this spot-fixing.
 He was later released on bail on 3 June 2013 by a Mumbai court.